khale/iit-csp544-f23-site/labs/sw-sec/setuid-envvar.md

 ## Lab Overview

 For this lab, you will be understanding environment variables and the SetUID bit, how they work, and how they can lead to vulnerabilities.
 You can find the SEED lab description [here](https://seedsecuritylabs.org/Labs_20.04/Files/Environment_Variable_and_SetUID/Environment_Variable_and_SetUID.pdf).
+You can find the lab setup files [here](https://seedsecuritylabs.org/Labs_20.04/Files/Environment_Variable_and_SetUID/Labsetup.zip).

 ## Handin
 Please write your lab report according to the description.
 Upload your answers as a PDF to blackboard.